lstipi/sailing-school-P1/README.md

 ### Location
 - [x] All navigation points go where they should
-- [x] All footer links open new tabs because they are not in the website
+- [x] All footer links open new tabs because they are not on the website
 - [x] No console errors
 - [x] iframe is fully responsive
 - [x] Looks nice on tablets